drewletcher/html-link-parser/README.md

   `output-file`  - local path name for output; default stdout.
   `--options`    - JSONC file containing JSON object with hlp options; default: hlp.options.json.
   `--tag`        - HTML section tag that contains desired hyperlinks, e.g. 'NAV'; default: none.
-  `--heading`    - term to match in heading (H1,H2,...) that precedes desired hyperlinks; default: none.
+  `--heading`    - term to match in heading (H1,H2,...) text that precedes desired hyperlinks; default: none.
-  `--terms`      - term(s) to match in A attributes and text, separate terms with commas; default: none (all links).
+  `--terms`      - term(s) to match in HTML attributes and text, separate terms with commas; default: none (all links).
 ```

 Note: If the `hlp` command conflicts with another program on your system use `htmllinkparser` instead.